wxMaxima-developers/wxmaxima/info/wxmaxima.md

 And even if there isn’t such a file: The `.wxmx` file is a container format and the XML portion is stored uncompressed.
 It it is possible to rename the `.wxmx` file to a `.txt` file and to use a text editor to recover the XML portion of the file's contents (it starts with `<?xml version="1.0" encoding="UTF-8"?>` and ends with `</wxMaximaDocument>`.
 Before and after that text you will see some unreadable binary contents in the text editor).

-If a text file containing only this contents (e.g. copy and paste this text into a new file) is saved as a file ending in `.xml`, _wxMaxima_ will know how to recover the text of the document from it.
+If a text file containing only this contents (e.g. copy and paste this text into a new file) is saved as a file ending in `.xml`, _wxMaxima_ will know how to recover the text from the document.

 ## I want some debug info to be displayed on the screen before my command has finished